QuelleQim/MS3-the-reading/README.md

     - user information - lets the user view information unique to the current user.
         Firstly a counter that count how many reviews the user has created.
 And lastly a date time field showing when the user became a registered member.
-    - reviews - lets the user view all the reviews made by the individuall user.
+    - reviews - lets the user view all the reviews made by the individual user i a list underneath the user information card-panel.
     - delete_account - a red buton with the text 'delete account' lets the user delete their own account at any time.
 When pressed the account gets deleted in the database and the user gets logged out and redirected to login.html.
     - review card-panels - same as feature 5.
-- Feature 14 -
+- Feature 14 - categories.html - this feature is only avaliable to admin.
+It contains:
+    - a 'add category' button.
+    - lets admin view the current categories for books and press a button which lets admin reach the edit function.
-- Feature 15 -
+- Feature 15 - add_category.html - which lets the admin add more categories to the database
+        which in turn will show on the webpage and be usable for all users when making new reviews.
+Admin needs to add text to the input field and then press the 'add category' button which posts the category to the database.
+There is also a cancel button which returns admin back to category.html.
-- Feature 16 -
+- Feature 16 - edit_category lets admin edit the category with one text input field and three diffrent buttons.
-- Feature 17 -
+    - edit category - same content as feature 15 except for the input field which contains the category name.
+    - delete_category - lets admin delete category from database and in turn from the webpage.
+    - cancel button - lets the admin return back to category.html.
+- Feature 17 - logout - lets the user log out when wanted.
+When the 'log out' button in the navbar is pressed the user gets logged out and returned to login.html
-- Feature 18 -
+- Feature 18 - information.html - lets the user read information that is relevant to the user.
-- Feature 19 -
-- Feature 20 -

-    Feature 1 - allows users X to achieve Y, by having them fill out Z ...
+    - about us -  lets the user read the 'about us' section also containing the company email.
+    - current terms -  lets the user read the current terms of the website.
+    - privacy - lets the user read the website privacy policy.
+    - FAQ - lets the user read frequently asked questions.